mindkin/hourfleet/docs/carkit.md

 # [What They Do](#what-they-do)

 No need for car keys anymore!
-Carkits are the devices fitted into the cars in your car sharing network, that remove the need for you or your customers to worry about physical keys.
+Carkits are the devices fitted into the cars in your car sharing network, that remove the need for you or your customers to worry about physical car keys.

-As there are no keys to exchange with another human or office location, cars fitted with carkits open up economic scenarios like: many rentals in a single day, renting cars by the minute, and A to A drop offs.
+As there are no keys to exchange with another human or office manager or kiosk, cars fitted with carkits open up economic scenarios like: many rentals in a single day, renting cars by the minute, and A to A drop offs.
 These scenarios are not economically viable when physical keys have to be organisaed and returned.

 Carkits also track the location of the car and other metrics, such as: distance travelled, fuel consumed and driving styles.
 This kind of data makes cheaper insurance products for car sharing business.